Concordium/concordium.github.io/README.md

 ### Images

-Save any images that you add in the images folder in Shared as well as in the Images folder under mainnet and testnet.
+Save any images that you add in the Images folder under mainnet and testnet.
 Create sub-folders as needed to store images.

 ## License